California Men’s Gatherings presents…

 All CMG events are drug-free.
 This event is also alcohol-free.

 Sponsored by the CMG-Los Angeles Local Events Committee.
-All men, local or visiting, are welcome.
+All persons identifying as male 18 and older, local or visiting, are welcome.

 To see all the events we have going on in the near future, visit the Local Events Page on our site